 The unvme_cmd itself, the unvme_cmdp, the unvme_comp, or the unvme_bufaddr points to an invalid address.

 See attributes(7) for descriptions of the following attributes:

-The unvme command is very powerful, but somewhat dangerous, so its use is restricted to processes running as root, regardless of the file permissions on the device node.
+The unvme command is very powerful, but somewhat dangerous, so its use is restricted to processes running with all privileges, regardless of the file permissions on the device node.
 The device driver code expects to own the device state, and unvme commands can change the state of the device and confuse the device driver.
 It is best to send unvme commands only with no side effects, and avoid commands such as Create/Delete Submission/Completion Queue, Format, Set Feature, Asynchronous Event, etc. as they may cause damage to data stored on the drive or system panics.
 Also, as the commands are not checked in any way by the device driver, any block may be overwritten.

 The unvme interface is not recommended for very large data transfers (not exceeding the maximum transfer size reported by NVMe controller).
 If the requested transfer size exceeds the maximum transfer size supported by the controller, it will not be broken up into multiple transfers and EINVAL will be returned.